talmeym/regurgitator-core/README.md

 - ``DECIMAL`` based on the java.lang.Double java type

 all of the above have list and set types, holding collections of the java type, eg. ``LIST_OF_STRING``, ``SET_OF_DECIMAL``

+#### value generators
+- ``number-generator`` generates a random number parameter value
+- ``uuid-generator`` generates a unique UUID parameter value

+#### value processors
+- ``extract-processor`` extract one value from another, using java's java.text.MessageFormat syntax
+- ``substitute-processor`` processes a parameter value, replacing instances of one string with another
+- ``size-processor`` processes a collection, returning its size
+- ``index-processor`` processes a collection, returning the data item at a given index
+- ``index-of-processor`` processes a collection, returning the index of a given data value